Renewable Energy Overview

 The RDSBC area is vast with few long distance high voltage transmission lines.
 Development of such transmission lines, including upgrading interties between California and Nevada in the area of the RDSBC is moving forward though regional transmission coordination groups, such as the Western Electricity Coordinating Council (WECC), and other subregional groups.
 However, long distance high voltage transmission lines take many years to permit and construct.
 In the interim, there may be a preference for smaller-scale (less than 20 MW) projects which use existing transmission capacity.
 California energy policy mandates a significant percentage of the RPS be achieved through implementation of 12,000 MW of distributed generation (DG), which may be achieved cross-border in Nevada as well as in California.

-Coalition load serving utility information for five of the six counties is summarized in a PDF version of the Utility Table.
+Coalition load serving utility information for five of the seven members is summarized in a PDF version of the Utility Table.

 RDSBC Regional Map

-This map highlights the six counties of the RDSBC region which include the five Nevada counties: Esmeralda, Lincoln, Mineral, Nye, and White Pine and the one California county: Inyo.
+This map highlights the seven members of the RDSBC region which include five Nevada counties: Esmeralda, Lincoln, Mineral, Nye, and White Pine, one California county: Inyo, and the Duckwater Shoshone Reservation.

 The large format map shows the location, capacity, and status of power transmission lines, substations, and switches, and assessed RDSBC brownfield sites in the context of major roads and land status.